bioinfomethods/mitoreport/README.md

 A test sample is provided which shows the needed format for these files in the resource file.

-Below example commands will generate deletions and variants data including writing out the report into a `mitoreport` directory for the test sample:
+Below example commands will generate deletions and variants data including writing out the report into a directory for the test sample:

 ```bash
 java -jar mitoreport-1.0.0-beta-1-all.jar mito-report \